ajedral1994/php-mysqli-basic-crud/README.md

   - [x] Where
   - [x] From
   - [x] Execute query
+  - [x] Limit
+  - [ ] Delete
+  - [ ] Update
+  - [ ] Join
 - [x] Method Chaining
-- [] Make use of AJAX for the CRUD part
+- [ ] Make use of AJAX for the CRUD part
-- [] Integrate simple pagination plugin using vanilla js or jquery
+- [ ] Integrate simple pagination plugin using vanilla js or jquery
-- [] UI modification
+- [ ] UI modification
-- [] Integration of task runners or builders for css/js minifications
+- [ ] Integration of task runners or builders for css/js minifications
-- [] More query builders for iterating result sets, etc.
+- [ ] More query builders for iterating result sets, etc.
 ---

 ## Method Chaining